masitamohamad/ETL-Project-US-Stock-Prices/README.md

 ### Step 2: **Transform**

 Cleansing and aggregation to prepare data for analysis
-* Created new column for year only
+* Created new column for year only using datetime module

 ```python
 # Example: